-There are many different types of blood test.
-You may have blood samples taken to check your general health and how well your liver and kidneys are working.
+There are many types of blood test.
+You may have a blood test to check your general health, help diagnose cancer or check how you are responding to treatment.

-- the number of different blood cells – white blood cells, red blood cells and platelets you have in your blood (blood count)
+- the number of white blood cells, red blood cells and platelets in the blood (full blood count)

-- how organs such as your liver and kidneys are working
+- how well organs such as the liver and kidneys are working

-- the levels of other substances in the blood that may be linked with certain types of cancer.
+- the levels of other substances in the blood that may be linked to certain types of cancer.